juhapark21/StardewValleyMods/[CP] GiftTastesMakeSense/README.md

 - Shane likes chicken statues.
 - Jas loves ice cream instead of liking it.
 - Leah likes marble and has custom dialogue for receiving it as a gift.
+- Lewis loves blueberries during summer (as it is fresh, in reference to his summer sundays dialogue), and likes them during other seasons.

 ## Untested
-- Lewis loves blueberries during summer (as it is fresh, in reference to his summer sundays dialogue), and likes them during other seasons. **failed**

 ### To-Do
 - Shane likes Joja cola after his 6-heart event.